Applications Open: April 15, 2024

 - Impact: Will it have a great impact on the students being served and how many students will it serve (take into consideration the longevity of use, potential for more years)?

-- District Goals: How well does this grant align with the SPS mission to prepare all students for tomorrow by providing engaging, relevant and personalized educational experiences today?
+- District Goals: How well does this grant align with the SPS mission and the district strategic plan.

 - Well-written: Was this grant well-written, creative and well thought-out?